 SG Wong has also published in Avenue Edmonton magazine and has been a “Blue Pencil” mentor for the Canadian Literature Centre at the University of Alberta.
 In 2015/16, she was a mentor with the Writers’ Guild of Alberta Borderlines Writers Circle.

 She lives in Edmonton with her family.
 There are also LEGO.
 And light sabres.
 And cookies.

 Acclaimed author Natasha Deen poses two questions to the published writers she meets.
 The authors are taped for Natasha’s “In Author Words” series of unscripted micro-interviews.

 Here’s SG Wong on the hot seat.

-SG Wong and Janice MacDonald kicked off the Edmonton launch of the Alberta crime fiction anthology, AB NEGATIVE (Coffin Hop Press, 2015) with an interview on CBC Edmonton AM.
-Have a listen to their early morning banter with host Mark Connolly.
+SG Wong and Janice MacDonald kicked off the Edmonton launch of the Alberta crime fiction anthology, AB NEGATIVE (Coffin Hop Press, 2015) with an interview on CBC Edmonton AM, conducted by host Mark Connolly.

 SG Wong has been a guest on the excellent MF Galaxy Podcast, created by the inimitable Minister Faust, numerous times.
 (Episodes 84, 89 & 117)